LME Nickel ·as of August 21, 2026

-LME Nickel on-warrant stock is 274.6K mt as of July 6, 2026, up 0.1% in the past 30 days.
+LME Nickel warehouse stock is 268.5K mt as of August 21, 2026, up 0.4% in the past 30 days.

 Measured in metric tons (mt).
-At the 75th percentile of LME Nickel's 19-year recorded history, today's on-warrant stock is about mid-range for its history, an ordinary warehouse level.
+At the 74th percentile of LME Nickel's 19-year recorded history, today's warehouse stock is about mid-range for its history, an ordinary warehouse level.
+Over the past ~8 weeks it has moved in line with its usual pace.

 24h Change